-In this world of increasing living costs, a backyard suburban garden can provide a family with fresh, delicious, healthy vegetables, fruits and herbs.
+In this world of increasing living costs, a backyard suburban garden can provide a family with fresh, delicious, and healthy vegetables, fruits, and herbs.
 Many fruits and vegetables are perennials and with little care or maintenance can bring your family years of eating pleasure.
 Gardening can give you the satisfaction of having grown your own produce for a fraction of the cost of buying it in the grocery store.
 In addition, gardening is not difficult nor does it have to take a lot of time and effort.
 Let’s take a look at how to create a backyard suburban garden.

 Suburban Garden Planning

 There are as many ways to garden as there are people who work the soil.
 First, think about how much time you have and how much equipment you will need.
 I prefer to use the raised bed-no till method of gardening.
-My equipment list includes a shovel, spade and a good pair of gloves.
+My equipment list includes a shovel, spade, and a good pair of gloves.

 The entire garden should be planned in detail before anything is planted.
-There are thousands of sites on the internet that will give you free plans for your gardens; these plans include flower, herb, water or vegetable gardening.
+There are thousands of sites on the internet that will give you free plans for your gardens; these plans include flower, herb, water, or vegetable gardening.
 Planning out your garden will save you hours of frustration later, when with poor planning the squash takes over the lawn or the mint threatens to spread to the next county.
 Decide in advance what vegetables or flowers you would like to grow.
 Do you want to buy plants or grow them from seeds?
 Start small as you can always expand the garden next year.
 What vegetables do you like?
 No point in growing zucchini if you can’t stand the stuff.

 How to Create a Backyard Suburban Garden

 Once your suburban garden planning is complete, it’s time to get your garden ready for planting.
 Amend and enrich your soil by adding leaves or composted manure.
 If you are planting in compacted clay soil, add a good bit of sand to lighten the clay.